mrspeaker/zardozer/README.md

-# Testing unity-style component system
+# Testing a unity-style component system

 A simple Unity-style component system for making games.
-Will try to use it to implement a FallOut Shelter kinda game.
+Will try to use it to implement a FallOut Shelter mobile kinda game.
 Should be able to describe the entire game in JSON (see `GameData.js`).

 * `npm install`
 * `npm start`